-Spryker Commerce OS is developed based on a modular concept.
-There are currently over 750 modules.
+Once you have completed the installation, you can start managing the modules.
 A module is a single functional unit, that has well-defined dependencies, and can be used and updated independently.

 We use Composer to install and manage module dependencies.

-composer installcommand installs all dependencies that you listed in the
+- To install dependencies that you listed in the

-composer.jsonfile of the project.
+composer.jsonfile of the project:

+We recommend running this command weekly to assert you have the latest fixes.
 We also recommend subscribing to our release notes newsletter to stay up-to-date with the improvements.

+composer update "spryker/module-name".
 You can easily keep track of new module versions using composer-versions-check as add-on for your local composer tool.

 composer require "spryker/module-name"